bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 Every cTLS template potentially results in a distinct wire image, with important implications for user privacy and ossification risk.

-One interesting consequence of protocols with a nontrivial wire image [CP What does non-trivial mean here?
-What kinds of protocols have a non-trivial wire image?
-TLS?] is the risk of protocol confusion attacks.
+One interesting consequence of conventional wire formats (i.e. not pseudorandom) is the risk of protocol confusion attacks.
 For example, in the NAT Slipstreaming attacks {{SLIPSTREAM}}, a web server causes a browser to send HTTP data that can be confused for another protocol (e.g. SIP) that is processed by a firewall.
 Because firewalls are typically focused on attacks arriving from outside the network, malicious payloads sent from a trusted client can trick some firewalls into disabling their own protections.

 ## Goal